kmcyjm/secblog/picoctf/2018/quackme.md

  0x08048714 <+210>:   ret
 ```

-Based upon this observation, we can use the following code to solve this challenge.
+Based upon this observation, we can use the following Python code to solve this challenge.

+Before running this code, we need to generate the `inscount0.so` file.

+Download it from the link above, navigate to `pin-3.11-97998-g7ecce2dac-gcc-linux/source/tools/ManualExamples` folder, and execute the following command,

+`$ make obj-ia32/inscount0.so TARGET=ia32`

+This file will be available under `obj-ia32` in the current directory.

 ```python
 #!/usr/bin/env python3